AhmedGamal-29/autofill-trigram/README.md

 # It's an individual NLP Project during Master's Degree in Computer Science

-Used Techs: Python, Jupyter, Flask, NLTK /n
+Used Techs: Python, Jupyter, Flask, NLTK

-Here's some screens during running the model in web page
+Here's some screens during running the model and predict the following word in a web page

 ![Screenshot from 2024-03-22 17-30-09](https://github.com/AhmedGamal-29/autofill-trigram/assets/101002059/f5707670-7fc8-4380-8d7d-85f0152adb1f)